TechnicolorGUO/OptiSurvey/README.md

 if __name__ == "__main__":
     root_path = "."
-    pdf_path = "./sample_pdfs" #Set this to the path of the folder containing your PDF files. survey_title = "Automating Literature Review Generation with LLM" #Set this to the title of your survey. cluster_standard = "method" #Set this to the clustering standard you want to use. asg_system = ASG_system(root_path, 'test', pdf_path, survey_title, cluster_standard) #test refers to the survey_id which prevent you from parsing pdfs again. asg_system.download_pdf()
+    pdf_path = "./sample_pdfs" #Set this to the path of the folder containing your PDF files. survey_title = "Advances in Coherent Optical Communication Systems" #Set this to the title of your survey. cluster_standard = "method" #Set this to the clustering standard you want to use (e.g., method, technology, application). asg_system = ASG_system(root_path, 'test', pdf_path, survey_title, cluster_standard) #test refers to the survey_id which prevents re-parsing pdfs. asg_system.download_pdf()
     # Downloads PDFs to "./sample_pdfs".
-Add with your own files for upload.
+Add your own optical communication papers for analysis.
     asg_system.parsing_pdfs()
     asg_system.description_generation()
     asg_system.agglomerative_clustering()